jbhuang0604/awesome-computer-vision/README.md

  * [OpenGM](http://hci.iwr.uni-heidelberg.de/opengm2/) - Factor graph based discrete optimization and inference solver
  * [GTSAM](https://collab.cc.gatech.edu/borg/gtsam/) - Factor graph based lease-square optimization solver

+#### Image Augmentation
+ * [Albumentations](https://github.com/albu/albumentations) - А fast and framework agnostic image augmentation library that implements a diverse set of augmentation techniques.
+ Supports classification, segmentation, detection out of the box.
+Was used to win a number of Deep Learning competitions at Kaggle, Topcoder and those that were a part of the CVPR workshops.

 #### Deep Learning
  * [Awesome Deep Vision](https://github.com/kjw0612/awesome-deep-vision)